More dynamics in distribution grids

 7 partners

-research, software, grid operations
+research, software, operations

 03EI4113A